 SUBSCRIBE ON YOUTUBE

-While it’s hard to tell what the future will bring, some scenarios are a bit easier to predict than others.
-The electric vehicle revolution is in full force, and auto manufacturers are scrambling to plan how they’ll fit in.
-One thing is for sure in all this: the EV market will have a substantial impact on the copper from its mining, distribution, and price.
+While it’s hard to tell what the future will bring, some scenarios are easier to predict than others.
+The electric vehicle revolution is full force, and auto manufacturers are scrambling to plan how they’ll fit in.
+One thing is for sure in all this: the EV market will substantially impact the copper from its mining, distribution, and price.
 We’re all in for a bumpy ride, so let’s strap in.

 Regular Ol’ Gas Powered Vehicle…